Ergin Ataman: Galatasaray Odeabank

 He signed a multi-year contract with Galatasaray Odeabank on June 22, 2012.
 He won the Turkish League championship victory against Banvitspor in the playoff finals on June 15, 2013.

 In the beginning of 2014–15 season, Galatasaray struggled financially and eventually in the results.
 Several players boycotted training and also some were injured, which led to frustration and conflicts in the team.
 On October 19, 2014, Ataman was involved in the incident with then-Galatasaray player Nolan Smith, who threw the towel while being subbed out from the game against Banvit.
 The player parted ways with the team the following week.
-On November 21, 2014, in the press-conference after the EuroLeague game against the Serbian team Crvena zvezda in Istanbul, Ataman got negative publicity in Serbia, for calling 300–400 Zvezda fans Delije the "terrorists".
-He also stated that they were "attacking our police and our fans with torches and stones" and that he was "worried as a citizen for his and others safety".
+After a EuroLeague game against Crvena zvezda on November 21, 2014, Ataman came under fire for calling the Delije "terrorists", stating that they were "attacking police and fans with torches and stones" and that he was "worried as a citizen for his and others safety".
 All these comments came in line with the killing of Crvena zvezda fan by Galatasaray supporters in fan violence before the game.
 Even Serbian PM Aleksandar Vučić reacted to that comment, saying that "Ataman is no longer welcome in Serbia".
 Ataman later apologized for his comments, saying that "all the remarks [on Zvezda fans] were made before learning it [that this tragedy occurred before the game]".

 On June 6, 2015, he signed a two-year extension with the club, reportedly worth half million euros per season.

 On April 27, Ataman's team Galatasaray Odebank defeated Strasbourg in Abdi İpekçi Arena and won the EuroCup title.
 With this win he reached his 3rd European-wide championship as a head coach.